The slow fashion revolution - are you in?

 Do you love your clothes, or do you love buying new clothes?
 That’s the question everyone in the slow fashion revolution is asking.

-The power of sustainable clothing
+The power of slow sustainable fashion

 Clothing trends seem to burn twice as hot for half as long in today’s world of social media.
 Buying fast fashion to be on-trend is part of the problem.
 These clothes are made quickly to keep up with trends and consumer demand, and they usually end up in the bin because the trend’s passed or the clothes weren’t made to last.
 It’s time to end this cycle.